The anomalous magnetic moment of the muon: status and perspectives: THE FERMILAB EXPERIMENT

 At FNAL, the Booster injects intense proton pulses into the Recycler Ring, where a radio frequency (RF) system is used to form eight independent bunches, each with slightly different characteristic temporal shapes.
 Bunches are extracted and made to strike a pion production target in the AP0 building; see Fig.~\ref{fig:beamcollage}(A) for this and the following descriptions.
 Positive pions (and protons) at $3.1\GeV$ are directed into the 279\,m-long M2/M3 beamline along which $\simeq80\%$ of $\pi^+$ decay to muons.
 The mixture of $p$, $\pi^+$, and $\mu^+$ enters the 505\,m circumference Delivery Ring (DR), where it circulates four times before being deflected into the M5 beamline that ends at the entrance to the SR. During these circulations, protons ($\beta = 0.94$) lag muons, and are swept away by a pulsed magnet; after four revolutions, essentially no pions remain.
 This sequence produces a very pure $\simeq95\%$ polarized muon\footnote{Positrons from the target region are co-transported but rapidly vanish after a few turns due to synchrotron radiation energy loss.} injection, with a repetition frequency of $\simeq11$\,Hz.

 The muon beam enters the SR through a hole in the back-leg of the magnet yoke, then passes through a 1.7\,m-long narrow superconducting inflector magnet~\cite{Yamamoto:2002bb} that creates a field-free corridor into the storage region.
 Figure~\ref{fig:beamcollage}(B) illustrates the locations of key components related to muon storage and the \wa measurement.
 A newly developed pulsed magnetic kicker system (K1, K2, K3) provides the needed angular deflection~\cite{Schreckenberger:2021kur}.
 Figure~\ref{fig:beamcollage}(C) illustrates the challenge of this process.
-The vertical dashed gray lines are separated by the 149\,ns cyclotron period.
-The kicker pulse strength (blue) is overlaid with a representative muon bunch intensity profile (orange).
-The provided deflection is not uniform.
-Although the average of the pulse train can be nearly centered at the magic radius, $x=0$ in the figure, the storage efficiency and average momentum that is stored varies from the beginning to the end of the bunch train.
-The lower panel illustrates the realized variation in intensity and central momentum vs.\ time along the bunch train.
+The vertical dashed lines are separated by the 149\,ns cyclotron period.
+The kicker pulse strength (blue) is overlaid with a representative muon bunch intensity profile (brown).
+The resulting stored profile (orange) is not uniform and differs slightly bunch to bunch.
+The bottom panel illustrates the relative efficiency vs.\ time for this example.
+Although the average of the pulse train can be nearly centered at the magic radius, $x=0$ in the figure, the relative storage efficiency varies from the beginning to the end of the bunch train.
 Nevertheless, approximately 4000 muons are stored each ``fill'' with a momentum width $\delta P/P_0 \simeq 0.15\%$, and a mean momentum nearly centered on the magic momentum.

 The 9\,cm diameter storage region is defined by the collimators (black ring in Fig.~\ref{fig:beamcollage}(E)).
 The ESQ field lines are shown in the figure.
 One subtle improvement was modifying the high-voltage (HV) standoffs and replacing the aluminum outer plate with thin aluminized Mylar in the ESQ region immediately downstream of the inflector.
 This reduced the material through which muons must first pass before entering the storage volume and increased the storage fraction.